Who is Schweitzer?

 On December 31, 1999, Harbor Resorts, a Seattle-based real estate company and then owner of Stevens Pass Resort, purchased Schweitzer and brought more than a quarter century of experience in ski-resort development and management.
 Through their partnership with the McCaw family, who owned Mission Ridge in the Cascade Mountain Range, Schweitzer was able to climb out of bankruptcy, expand and renovate existing services.

-When the partnership between Harbor Properties and the McCaw family dissolved, Misson Ridge was sold and the McCaw family became the sole owner of Schweitzer and remains so to this day.
+When the partnership between Harbor Properties and the McCaw family dissolved, Misson Ridge was sold and the McCaw family became the sole owner of Schweitzer.

 In 2006, Schweitzer's board of directors hired Tom Chasse as President and CEO of Schweitzer Mountain Resort.
 Chasse has been instrumental in the continued development of Schweitzer's ski terrain and infrastructure.

-- 2019: Construction began on a 30-unit boutique hotel in Schweitzer's village.
-The hotel is expected to be completed in the winter of 2021/22.
+2019: Construction began on Humbird, a 30-unit boutique hotel in Schweitzer's village and opened to the public in the 22/23 winter season.

 The resort is committed to being the best ski destination in the Pacific Northwest and is working diligently to improve the experience both on and off mountain for their guests, passholders, and employees.
 Schweitzer crafted a strategic master plan in 2017, outlining future expansion and development for the next 5 - 10 years.
 For more details, please visit our master plan page on the website.